helpisdev/helpisdev/README.md

 - **Rust**
 	- Have written some Rust code in an effort to integrate Dart to a Rust tool
 	- Some understanding of the difficulties of borrowing and lifetimes
+- **Various JS Runtimes**
+	- Have worked with Node and Express
+	- Lately exploring Deno and Bun (written in Zig!)

 #### Interested in: